seiyria/soa-autofarm/README.md

 * This will only run on Windows.
 * Your windows must contain the name "NoxPlayer".
 This is the default, so as long as you're not changing it, you're fine.
 * You must use Nox v6.2.6.2.
 It probably works on other Nox versions, but this is the version it was developed against.
+* Nox must be in OpenGL mode.
+If the screen is dark in combat, run these two commands:
+  * `nox_adb shell setprop persist.nox.quality 1`
+  * `nox_adb shell setprop persist.nox.gles 3`
 * You cannot move Nox while this is running (unless you use `--nox-allow-move`).
 * You cannot block the Nox window while this is running.
 * Your SOA character party should probably be max level, just in case.